magnus-i-p-j/docker-couchdb/README.md

 YADC [![Build Status](https://travis-ci.org/klaemo/docker-couchdb.svg?branch=master)](https://travis-ci.org/klaemo/docker-couchdb)
 ===

-This fork simply removes the volume declaration
+This fork simply removes the volume declaration in 1.6.1

 Yet Another Dockerized CouchDB.
 Put the couch in a docker container and ship it anywhere.